ST. LOUIS SEXUAL HARASSMENT ATTORNEY

 What to do if you are being sexually harassed at work:

-- Report the harassment to your employer.
-The law provides that your employer must have an opportunity to stop the harassment.
-If they do not know about it they can’t do anything about.
+- Report the sexual harassment behavior to your employer.
+The employer must be given an opportunity to cure the problem.

-If the harassment continues after it is reported it is important to:
+If the harassment continues after it is reported it is important to document the situation and deal with it swiftly.
+A sexual harassment attorney can help with that.

 Contact an experienced sexual harassment lawyer to discuss your situation.